AlexanderLolk/Privacy-preserving-Demand-Response-DR-System-for-Renewable-Energy-Communities/README.md

 The program requires Python, the library "pycryptodome" and the library: https://github.com/tompetersen/threshold-crypto by tompetersen.

-if these libraries are not already installed on your device, then use the following commands below.
+If these libraries are not already installed on your device, then use the following commands below.

 Note: These commands should be run within the project folder.